-C. Service specific qualifications for consultant services providers: In addition to general requirements, a consultant provider shall ensure that all individuals hired or contracted consultant services meet the criteria specified in this section in addition to as well to perform all applicable rules and service standards.
+C. Service specific qualifications for consultant services providers: In addition to general requirements, a consultant provider shall ensure that all individuals hired or contracted to provide consultant services meet the criteria specified in this section and comply with all applicable MAD rules and service standards.